 4. Practice at Home

-While it’s best to learn yoga from an experienced teacher, there are many good books, videos, and websites that teach yoga poses.
-Even just 5 to 10 minutes a day of practice will pay off in increased flexibility.
+While it’s best to learn yoga from an experienced teacher, there are many good books, videos, and websites that simple beginning yoga stretches.
+As little as 5 to 10 minutes a day of practice will pay off in increased flexibility.